Top Songs About Peace And Love To Inspire Hope, Harmony And Unity

 Album: Continuum (2006) | Genre: Soft Rock, Blues Rock

-Unlike other times when I listen to songs about peace for a little dose of calm and hope, I love this song by John Mayer because it fits different occasions.
+Unlike other times when I listen to songs for a little dose of calm and hope, I love this song by John Mayer because it fits different occasions.
 It won John Mayer a Grammy for Best Male Pop Vocal Performance.

-My favorite lines from the song are the opening ones, “Me and all my friends, we’re all misunderstood, they say we stand for nothing, and there’s no way we ever could.”
+My favorite lines from the song are the opening ones: “Me and all my friends, we’re all misunderstood, they say we stand for nothing, and there’s no way we ever could.”

 This part accurately captures the struggle I feel when I can’t decide if I should be numb to everything happening around me or be more proactive in effecting change.

-17. Star Spangled Banner by Jimi Hendrix
+18. Star Spangled Banner by Jimi Hendrix

 YouTube video